micka-coder/talmedia/tanakh/joshua/tanakh-joshua-chapter-15-rashi_en.md

 ### passuk 12

 ### passuk 13
-<b>According to the word of Adonoy to Yehoshua.</b> As the Holy one, blessed is He, said to Yehoshua.<sup>14</sup><i class="footnote">See above 14:9,10.
+<b>According to the word of Hachem to Yehoshua.</b> As the Holy one, blessed is He, said to Yehoshua.<sup>14</sup><i class="footnote">See above 14:9,10.
 Even though the city of Chevron had been promised to Caleiv (see Rashi to Bamidbor 14:24), it was not clear within the territory of which tribe it would be located.
 It was Divinely ordained that Chevron would fall within the territory of the tribe of Yehudah, so that Caleiv would not be separated from his fellow tribesmen.</i>

 ### passuk 14
 <b>And Caleiv drove out from there.</b> This happened after the death of Yehoshua, for during the days of Yehoshua Chevron had not yet been captured, as it is said in the book of <i>Shoftim.</i><sup>15</sup><i class="footnote">See Shoftim 1:20.</i> It was recorded here only because of its relationship to the division of the land [among the tribes.]